unjs/rou3/README.md

 - `routes`: An object specifying initial routes to add
 - `strictTrailingSlash`: By default router ignored trailing slash for matching and adding routes.
 When set to `true`, matching with trailing slash is different.
+- `funcs`: An object containing the functions used in the routes

 ### Route Matcher